ashwin2125/hashnode-backups/ckscvq4bi03q4t2s17pce3xyc.md

 ## Dont's: 🙅🏻‍♀️

+- Start create resumes in 'docx' or 'pdf' format.
+Please avoid outdated versions like '.doc'.
 - The resume should not have any headings such as ‘CV’ or ‘Resume’.
 - Flashy fonts and colors must not be used.
 (Recommended :Arial or SF Pro (if you are using MacOS))
 - The resume should not contain words such as ‘I’ or ‘My’.